terramate-io/terramate-docs/cli/orchestration/tag-filter.md

 - `app:k8s,app:nomad` selects only stacks containing the both the tags `app` **AND** `k8s` or stacks containing both the tags `app` **AND** `nomad`.

+To get an inverse filter, use the `--no-tags` flag.
+For example, `--no-tags abc` will select all stacks that do not contain the tags `abc`.
+Please note that the `--no-tags` flag does not support the grammar for `--tags` well.
+Therefore, it is recommended to use `--no-tags` with only one tag at a time

 ## Filter Grammar

 Below is the formal grammar definition: